 Concerns with Fairness and Effectiveness

-Factors like how old or how sick patients are can affect CAHPS scores also.
-However, those differences can be accounted for by a technique called case-mix adjustment, which makes it possible to estimate how healthcare providers would score if they all served patients with similar characteristics.
-Case-mix adjustments aim to level the playing field.
-The adjustments reduce the likelihood providers will avoid taking patients who they think will report poor experiences because of factors out of the providers’ control.
+Factors such as age and general health of a patient can also affect a CAHP score.
+However, discrepancies in scores that have resulted from factors that were unaccounted for are taken into consideration.
+A technique called the case-mix adjustment makes it possible to estimate how a healthcare provider would have scored if they served patients who all had similar characteristics.
+Case-mix adjustments aim to level the playing field, and they reduce the likelihood providers will avoid taking patients who they believe might file poor reports because of factors out of the provider’s control.

 How do you get a survey to a patient?

-Do you hand surveys to patients in the office and request that he or she fill it out and return it before leaving?
+Do you hand surveys to patients in the office and request they fill it out and return it before leaving?
 Do you mail surveys to patients at home?
 Do you ask questions over the phone?
 If you have a practice website, do you direct them to log on and fill out a survey posted online?

 About the Author: